Honours Program in Anthropology

 Specific Graduation Requirements: Courses

-All students must meet the general graduation requirements for the Bachelor of Arts with Honours, as indicated in the General Graduation Requirements – Bachelor of Arts with Honours section in the Academic Calendar.
+All students must meet the general graduation requirements for the Bachelor of Arts with Honours, as indicated in the General Graduation Requirements.
+In addition, Anthropology Honours students must meet the following graduation requirements.

 ANTH 1104 – Introduction to Archaeology